 - On 23 September, the Independent International Commission of Inquiry on Ukraine told the Human Rights Council that based on the evidence gathered by the Commission, it had concluded that war crimes have been committed by the Russian Federation in Ukraine.

 Europe facing its biggest refugee crisis since the Second World War

-- The Office of the United Nations High Commissioner for Refugees (UNHCR) has estimated that more than 6.2 million people have fled Ukraine and more than 8 million Ukrainians are internally displaced.
+- More than 7 million people have fled Ukraine and nearly 7 million Ukrainians are internally displaced.
 This is the fastest forced population movement since the Second World War.